AlphaSue/clean_data_course_proj/README.md

 [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

-It was provided for this project by the instructors.
+The was provided for this project by the instructors.